Shaina-08/Shaina-08/README.md

 ## 📫 Get in Touch

 I'm always excited to connect with fellow developers and enthusiasts.
-Feel free to reach out to me via [email] shainabhard12@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile).
+Feel free to reach out to me via [email] shainabhard12@gmail.com

 Let's learn and grow together!
 Happy coding! 😊